 \section{Case Studies}

-The case studies are conducted on IEEE 118-bus test system.
-To generate a variety of stress levels, we use different loading conditions at 97\%, 105\%, 106\%, and 110\% of the system's peak load.
+The case studies are conducted on the IEEE 118-bus test system.
+We use different loading scenarios at 97\%, 105\%, 106\%, and 110\% of the system's peak load to generate various stress levels.
 The nodal loads are uniformly adjusted for all the cases, except for the 106\% loaded case, where the demand is increased only on select buses (16\% in West End (40) and 105\% in S. Tiffin (41)).
-We, then, run an AC optimal power flow for each loading, to obtain AC feasible base case solutions for the analysis.
-These solutions are fed to PowerWorld for to assist with calculation of stress metrics and examination of transmission switching impacts.
+Then, we run an AC optimal power flow for each loading scenario to obtain AC feasible base case solutions for the analysis.
+These solutions are fed to the PowerWorld Simulator to calculate stress metrics and examine transmission switching impacts.

 We assume that all lines have their contingency limits at 120\% of the normal limits, which can be used for a limited duration of 4 hours.
 We further assume the emergency limits to be at 135\% of the normal line limits, which can be used up to 15 minutes~\cite{nerc2}.
-We acknowledge that the contingency and emergency limits are not necessarily always scaled uniformly to the normal limits; however, we make this assumption to simplify the analysis presented in this paper.
-We further acknowledge that such limits may change depending on the weather or loading conditions; again, we have neglected such details to simplify the analysis.
+We acknowledge that the contingency and emergency limits are not necessarily always scaled uniformly to the normal limits; however, we make this assumption to simplify the paper's analysis.
+We further acknowledge that these limits may change depending on the weather or loading scenarios; again, we have neglected such details to simplify the analysis.

-Tables~\ref{fig:table_97}-\ref{fig:table_110} present the stress analysis with different loading conditions as described earlier.
+Table~\ref{fig:table_97} presents the stress analysis with different loading scenarios, as described earlier.
 The purpose of these stress tables is to demonstrate how loading with different patterns can affect the system stress metrics.
-Generally, the stress increases with the loading; however, the 106\% loaded case, with non-uniform increase in the nodal loads, is atypically stressed, even beyond the 110\% loaded case.
-This demonstrates that the distribution of the load has a significant impact on the system stress.
+Generally, the stress increases with the loading; however, the 106\% loaded case, with the non-uniform increase in the nodal loads, is atypically stressed, even beyond the 110\% loaded case.
+This demonstrates that the distribution of the load has a significant impact on system stress.
 We pick this atypically stressed case to demonstrate the benefits of preventive transmission switching.